Is AT&T Collections Agency Hurting Your Credit?

 AT&T Collections Agency Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If a debt collector is harassing you, you may want to consider filing a complaint.
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Most complaints are about inaccurate reporting, harassment, or failure to verify a debt.
+If you are being harassed, consider filing a complaint.

 You have many consumer rights under the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
-These rights include the ability to dispute credit reporting errors and to be treated fairly and respectfully by debt collectors.
+These rights include disputing credit reporting errors and being treated fairly and respectfully by debt collectors.

 Your Rights When Dealing with AT&T Collections Department